jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 At any time within 1 year after the date of a sale under section 62A(5)﻿(b)﻿(ii) or under an order made under section 62B(2)﻿(b), the tenant may apply to the chief executive for the payment to the tenant of the proceeds of sale in the Residential Tenancies Trust Account, and the chief executive must either make that payment to the tenant or, if there are reasonable grounds to do so, refer the matter to the Tribunal for determination.

 ### 62E Responsibility of tenant unaffected
-Sections 62A to 62D do not absolve the tenant from any responsibility imposed on the tenant by the tenancy agreement or by section 40(1)﻿(e) or by any rule of law to remove from the premises on the termination of the tenancy all goods owned by the tenant that the tenant is entitled to possess.
+Sections 62A to 62D and any regulations made for the purposes of section 62(3A) do not absolve the tenant from any responsibility imposed on the tenant by the tenancy agreement or by section 40(1)﻿(e) or by any rule of law to remove from the premises on the termination of the tenancy all goods owned by the tenant that the tenant is entitled to possess.

 ### 62F Protection from liability
-(1) The landlord is not liable in respect of goods sold or disposed of under section 62 or 62A, or under an order made under section 62B, unless it is shown that, at the time of the sale or disposition, the landlord had reason to believe that the goods were not owned by the tenant.
+(1) The landlord is not liable in respect of goods sold or disposed of under section 62 or 62A or in accordance with regulations, or under an order made under section 62B or in accordance with regulations, unless it is shown that, at the time of the sale or disposition, the landlord had reason to believe that the goods were not owned by the tenant.
-(2) Any goods sold under section 62A(5)﻿(b)﻿(ii) or under an order made under section 62B(2)﻿(b) are not recoverable from the purchaser unless it is shown that the purchaser acted otherwise than in good faith.
+(2) Any goods sold under section 62A(5)﻿(b)﻿(ii) or in accordance with regulations, or under an order made under section 62B(2)﻿(b) or in accordance with regulations, are not recoverable from the purchaser unless it is shown that the purchaser acted otherwise than in good faith.
+(3) In this section, regulations means regulations made for the purposes of section 62(3A).

 ### 63 Entry without order of Tribunal prohibited
 (1) No person shall enter into possession of any residential premises in the occupation of a tenant except with the consent of the tenant or pursuant to an order for possession made by the Tribunal and duly enforced in accordance with section 106.